It’s the Year of Mercy, Not Compassion!

 - Pray for the living and the dead

-Art: Detail of Funeral of Firstborn, Nikolay Alexandrovich Yaroshenko, 1893, PD-US author’s life plus 100 years or less; Christ Carrying the Cross, El Greco, 1580, PD-US; Modified detail of The Seven Corporal Works of Mercy, David Teniers the Younger, 17th century, PD-US published in U.S. before January 1, 1923; all Wikimedia Commons.
+Art for this post on the Year of Mercy: Detail of Funeral of Firstborn, Nikolay Alexandrovich Yaroshenko, 1893, PD-US author’s life plus 100 years or less; Christ Carrying the Cross, El Greco, 1580, PD-US; Modified detail of The Seven Corporal Works of Mercy, David Teniers the Younger, 17th century, PD-US published in U.S. before January 1, 1923; all Wikimedia Commons.